jortvanleenen/Programmeermethoden/README.md

 It then asks either a mathematical or historical question and bases its decision of approval or dismissal on whether the end-user answered those correctly.

+_Placed in Dutch, will not be translated._

 ## Assignment 2 (Date: 16/10/2021, Grade: 9.5/10)
 For this assignment, we had to convert an input code file while doing various steps a compiler would also do, e.g. removing commentation, fixing indentation, et cetera.
 It was our first time making use of self-written functions and working with file i/o.

+_Placed in Dutch, will not be translated._

 ## Assignment 3 (date: 16/11/2021, Grade: 6.5/10)
 For this assignment, we had to code a visual representation of Conway's 'Game of Life' by making use of the command-line.
 It was our first time using arrays and OOP-related principles.

+_Placed in English, has been translated from Dutch._

-## Assignment 4 (Date: unknown, Grade ?/10)
+## Assignment 4 (Date: 14/12/2021, Grade ?/10)
-Coffeesweeper (minesweeper but with coffee cups)

-To be placed.
+For this assignment, we had to code a visual representation of Coffeesweeper, a more kid-friendly version of Minesweeper, as its mines were replaced by Coffee cups!
+It was our first time making use of pointers and Valgrind (through WSL) to check for memory leaks and related issues with dynamically allocated memory.

+_Placed in Dutch, will be translated to English._
 # License
 All assignments within this repository are submitted to the GNU AGPLv3 license, in short indicating that any code within this repository may not be stripped of its copyright notices/commentation and may also not be used in closed-source applications or programs.
 For a full description of this type of license, please see the LICENSE file.